8 Strategies For Instagram Influencer Marketing In 2021

 1. Determine Your Goals and KPI’s

-Just last year, in 2017, 94% of marketers aimed to improve brand advocacy through influencer marketing.
-And 92% of marketers aimed to increase their brand awareness.
-Which certainly explains the massive growth seen in influencer marketing.
+Marketers aim to increase their brand awareness.
+This certainly explains the massive growth seen in influencer marketing.
 But guess what?
 Those numbers are only likely to increase, which puts an even stronger emphasis on developing best practices for running efficient and effective campaigns, right now.
 Examine your demographic, incorporate your vision, and deploy a data-driven, goal-oriented roadmap to achieving these goals.

 2. Identify Your Target Audience